Eric Brouwer, PhD

 Patricia brings over 20 years of financial and strategic management experience and for the past five years Ms. Lie has held the position of Director of Finance and Administration at SQI.
 Prior to joining SQI, Ms. Lie was Professor of Business (Accounting) at Sheridan College; held various roles at Toronto Dominion Bank Financial Group following five years at PwC LLP, a Canadian public audit firm.

 Ms. Lie holds a B.Comm degree from the University of Windsor.
-She holds a Chartered Accountant designation from the Chartered Professional Accountants Ontario and is a Certified Financial Analyst (CFA).
+She holds a Chartered Accountant designation from the Chartered Professional Accountants Ontario.

 Peter Lea, Ph.D.